RobTillaart/AtomicWeight/README.md

 - is there a faster data structure?
   - search by nr is O(1)
   - search by name is O(n)
-  - only if more RAM is used.
+  - only if more RAM is used. => not
 - parameters element should be less than \_size
   - user responsibility
 - more information?